Custom package

 If True, old will be the revoked ExportedChatInvite.

-started_group_call
+property started_group_call

 Whether a group call was started or not.